brzuchal/datetime/README.md

 No PHP `ext-date` types are used anywhere.

 ### Calendar internals
-- `IsoCalendar` encapsulates proleptic Gregorian math; it exposes static helpers for conversions.
+- `IsoCalendar` is the single source of proleptic Gregorian (ISO-8601) math and exposes static helpers for conversions.
-- Shared Gregorian/Julian calculations live in `BaseGJCalendar`, keeping algorithms reusable for future calendars without exposing dynamic state or registries.
 - Era information is represented by the `IsoEra` enum and surfaced lazily on `LocalDate` instances.

 ### 🛣 Roadmap